elastic/apm/specs/agents/configuration.md

 When adding a centrally configurable option, the spec owner is expected to create a pull request in the Kibana repository to add the option to central configuration.
-As all the configuration options are added declaratively, this is no rocket science.

 To make sure the tests are passing and to update some generated files, you need a local clone of Kibana and execute the build.
 Follow [Kibana's contribution guide](https://github.com/elastic/kibana/blob/main/CONTRIBUTING.md) to get a local environment running.